merenlab/merenlab.org/courses/AMO/index.md

 > * Which **'species' name** would you annotate these genomes with?
 > * According to gene clusters, which two species of *Bifidobacterium* in this mixture are **most closely related**?
 >
-> Please include a screenshot of your final display you achieved through `anvi-display-pan`, and get cookie points for your pretty displays :)
+> Please include a screenshot of your final display you achieved through `anvi-display-pan`, and get cookie points for your pretty figures :)
 >
-> Some opetional questions for the overly enthusiastic:
+> Some optional questions for the extra enthusiastic:
 >
 > * What are some of **common features of the genomic islands** that seem to be variable across individual genomes in this pangenome?
 Tip: you can have quick insights into genomic islands that occur only in some genomes by organizing gene clusters based on enforced synteny per genome.
 > * What **functions seem to differ between the main groups of genomes**?
 Tip: you can use functional enrichemnt analyses to figure out if there are functions that systematically occur in one clade of Bifidobacterum but not the other.

-### 06/12/23 :: EX 03: Phylogenomic analysis of a bacterial genus
+### 04/12/24 :: EX 03: Phylogenomic analysis of a bacterial genus

-* *Meeting Location*:

-  * **W15 2-234**

-Please read the assignment below carefully, and **return your reports by 05/12/23**:
+Please read the assignment below carefully, and **return your reports by midnight on 11/12/24**:

 > This is a small exercise in phylogenomics.
 Please use the same data pack from the pangenomics exercise to complete this one.
 Since you already have your contigs-db files for the genomes in that data pack, this should be extremely fast for you.
 But please start early to avoid any last minute challenges :)
 >
-> To solve this exercise, please apply phylogenomics principles to calculate a tree for the Bifidobacterium clade.
+> To solve this exercise, please apply phylogenomics principles to calculate a tree for the *Bifidobacterium* clade.
 >
 > You can benefit from the tutorial on [anvi'o phylogenomics workflow](https://merenlab.org/2017/06/07/phylogenomics/) and see examples on how to get the necessary genes from genomes for phylogenomics.
 Reconstructing a final tree for these genomes with phylogenomics, and being able to explain why you have made certain choices to generate it, is the answer to this exercise.
 >
 > Once you are done, please compare your phylogenomic tree to the dendrogram you have obtained from the pangenomic analysis.
 If you want to get fancy, feel free to include 'additional' Bifidobacterium genomes from other species in this genus :)

-### 20/12/23 :: EX 04: Comparative microbial metabolism
+### 18/12/24 :: EX 04: Comparative microbial metabolism

-* *Meeting Location*:

-  * **W15 1-112**
+**Warning!
+This exercise has an off-pattern schedule and is due earlier than usual.** To avoid having an assignment due during the winter holiday, this exercise will be due on Friday 20/12/24, *two days after* our session on 18/12/24.
+To accommodate this, the corresponding theoretical lecture for this assignment will take place on 09/12/24, one week earlier than usual.
+Please get started on the assignment as early as you can.

-Please read the assignment below carefully, and **return your reports by 19/12/23**:
+Please read the assignment below carefully, and return your reports by midnight on **Friday, 20/12/24** (before the winter break):

 > This is a small exercise in microbial metabolism analysis.
 Please find the data pack for this exercise on stud.IP, or using [this Dropbox link](https://www.dropbox.com/scl/fi/083ci71gz8x8udppo2zpl/AMO_Metabolism_Datapack.tar.gz?rlkey=tm32w37sqtsb9wlrf797152f4&dl=).
 >